Desari railway station

-Desari station, station code DES, is a railway station in the Sonpur railway division of East Central Railway.
+Desari railway station (station code: DES), is a railway station in the Sonpur railway division of East Central Railway.
 Desari station is located in Desari block in Vaishali district in the Indian state of Bihar.

 Platforms

 The two platforms are interconnected with foot overbridge (FOB).

 Several express and passenger trains stop at this station.

 Nearest airports

 The nearest airports to Desari station are: